 Contact Curtis Lumber & Plywood For More Information

-Speak to the professionals at Curtis Lumber & Plywood in Springfield, Virginia to learn more about the process to seal Marine-Grade Plywood.
-We are an independently-owned-and-operated wholesale lumber distributor that has specialized in both plywood and pressure-treated products since our founding in 1957.
+Curits Lumber & Plywood is an independently-owned-and-operated wholesale lumber distributor that has specialized in both plywood and pressure-treated products since our founding in 1957.
 We also offer Marine-Grade Plywood in many different sizes.

 Curtis boasts a large fleet of delivery trucks that lets us efficiently serve retail lumber dealers throughout the Mid-Atlantic Region.
 Our employees are highly knowledgeable about all of our products and we answer our own phones.
 We are able to furnish direct trailer load shipments or can pull orders to the piece for special projects.